communitiesuk/prsdb-infra/ReadMe.md

 - `./scripts/ssm_db_connect.sh <environment name>` in bash

 This will start the port forwarding session, and copy the database password to your clipboard.
 You can then connect to the database as set out above.

+## Updating existing infrastructure
+After modifying the terraform files, you can run `terraform fmt --recursive` from the root of the repository to format all the files.

+Run `terraform plan` to see what changes will be made, and if everything looks correct put up a PR for the changes.

+The terraform will applied when your PR is merged.

+If there are problems, it may be necessary to make updates manually from the terminal using `terrform apply`, but we should aim to apply terraform via the git pipeline where possible.

 ## Setting up a new environment from scratch